bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

 .. note::

-    Switch errors are a specific type of common error that occurs in haplotype phasing
+    Switch errors are a specific type of common error that occurs in haplotype phasing.

 The technical details of how HAPQ is actually calculated means that it represents only the first interptation, not the second.
 So our HAPQ is 0; is this fair?
 Well, it turns out our reads have prefixes which indicate what strain they really came from (because we simulated our reads).
 As can be seen below: